yoshovski/Thesis-ASP-Based-System-For-Humanitarian-Assistance/README.md

 # ASP-Based System For Humanitarian Assistance

-Bachelor's Degree in Computer Science at University of Calabria, Italy
+Bachelor's Degree in Computer Science at University of Calabria, Italy The study involved the implementation of an Artificial Intelligence decision-making system using Answer Set Programming.

 - **Type of Thesis**: Research with actual working developed ASP (Answer Set Programming) based system
 - **Case Study**: ASP-based system for optimizing volunteer distribution during a refugee crisis caused by the Russian invasion of Ukraine in Poland